sourcegraph/about/handbook/engineering/hiring/software-engineer-developer-tools.md

 # Software Engineer - Developer tools

 We are looking for software engineers that are passionate about productivity and improving development experience.
-You will work with our internal customers, Sourcegraph developers, to build tools and systems that make us more efficient.
+You will be working with other engineering teams to build tools, systems and workflows that empower Sourcegraph engineers to work more efficiently and build quality products.

 ## Qualifications

+- Experience building tooling and automation for deployments, CI, and internal dev tools.
+- You have experience with Docker and Kubernetes software development pipelines.
 - Experience with multiple programming languages, dependency management systems, and build systems.
-- You have experience with Docker and Kubernetes software development pipelines.
 - Ability to communicate clearly and empathetically, especially in writing and documentation.
 - Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g., cut scope) to ship quickly and iterate when necessary.

 ## Nice-to-haves